southgateai/academic-hugo/content/home/intro.md

   css_class: d-flex align-items-center fullscreen
 ---

 Or are we?
-Southgate AI has the info, but first tell us what type of entity you are {style="color: white"}
+First, what type of entity are you?
+{style="color: white"}